hal117/cse15l-lab-reports/lab1.md

 ---
 # Remotely connecting
 This process is gonna be a little more extensive so pay close attention:
-First, you're going to look up your course specific CSE15l account here
+First, you're going to look up your course specific CSE15l account [here](https://sdacs.ucsd.edu/~icc/index.php).
+1.Enter your pid and username
+2.Click on the account that begins with cs15l
+3.Then click on change password just under your account name 4.Then click the link right under Course-specific TA and Instructor accounts.
+5.Change your password and congrats!
+You have your new account.